 A Performance Improvement Agreement outlines objectives for correcting any performance issues and for reaching the goals and timelines discussed during the Performance Appraisal.
 The Agreement is attached to the Performance Appraisal Form.
 Regular follow-up occurs for Performance Improvement Agreements.
-Within 45 days of the Performance Improvement Agreement, or in October (whichever comes first), the employee and his/her supervisor meets to discuss the plan and progress toward improvement.
+Within 45 days of the Performance Improvement Agreement, or in October (whichever comes first), the employee and his/her supervisor meet to discuss the plan and progress toward improvement.
 Documentation of this meeting is forwarded to the supervising manager along with any revisions or additions to the plan.
 The updated plan is returned to the Human Resources Manager.

-9.03 DISCRETIONARY PERFORMANCE APPRAISAL
+10.03 DISCRETIONARY PERFORMANCE APPRAISAL

 The Discretionary Performance Appraisal is used to acknowledge performance changes between performance appraisals.
-Supervisors must secure the authorization of the Executive Director or his/her designee before completing the discretionary appraisal indicating the performance change (can be excellence in an area or a severe drop in performance).
+Supervisors must secure the authorization of the Executive Director or his/her designee before completing the discretionary appraisal indicating the performance change (can be excellence in an area or a severe drop in Last Revised 06/22/2022 Page 62 performance).
 Once completed, the form is forwarded to the Executive Director for approval.

-SECTION X. TRAINING AND DEVELOPMENT
+SECTION XI.
+TRAINING AND DEVELOPMENT

-10.01 INDIVIDUAL PROFESSIONAL DEVELOPMENT PLANS
+11.01 INDIVIDUAL PROFESSIONAL DEVELOPMENT PLANS